Public housing in the United Kingdom: The public housing debate

 The public debate around housing can be understood as the debate between housing as a commodity versus as a right.
 In the immediate aftermath of both World War I and more particularly World War II, reconstruction was required to improve the housing stock destroyed in the violence and consequently, the attitude towards housing sector in those periods was more rights-based.
 There was a widespread public clamour for 'homes fit for heroes'.
 As a result, the initial years of the public housing sector witnessed an engaged role of the state, with legislation establishing an inclusive, affordable housing sector for the majority working classes.
 However, as a consequence of the post-war era of investment that encouraged home-ownership, housing increasingly became commodified.
 A housing sector that treats housing as a commodity implies that it is subject to market forces and can be bought and sold in accordance with demand and supply.

-This debate on the provision is politically polarised, as can be seen in the large number of parliamentary acts referred to in previous sections.
+This debate on the provision is politically polarised, as can be seen in the large number of acts of Parliament referred to in previous sections.
 The political left viewed council estates as a great achievement, while the political right have worked to curb their spread.
 In 1945, the newly-elected Labour government established a raft of social reforms in the issues of health, education, welfare, and housing with a massive drive to build a large swathes of diverse housing available to all with these owned and controlled by local authorities.
 In 1951, the new Conservative government changed the reason for their existence to being basic housing only for the most needy from being affordable homes for all.
 This change of focus resulted in the breaking up the social mix by grouping dysfunctional families together.

 The movement from a close urban society with multiple emotional and practical support mechanisms to new out-of-town estates with few informal facilities has been recognised since the 1930s.
 Again, when residence is restricted to the poor and dysfunctional, the effect is greater.
 Council estates have been blamed for creating isolated communities and fostering there a mentality where residents have low aspirations.

 Thereafter, council estates were often stereotyped as 'problem places', where social difficulties like crime and welfare dependency are expected.
 Estates with particularly marked economic and social deprivation are derogated as sink estates.
 Council house residents have been stereotyped as an underclass, whereas in reality, these residents are ethnically and culturally diverse.
 Suggestions for crime prevention include: